Massachusetts Security Deposit Returns and Deductions

 • Costs of damage excluding normal wear and tear and any damage identified through the initial inspection (unless the landlord can prove it was repaired after the initial inspection and then damaged again)

-Most states, such as Massachusetts, do not have a legal limit on how much a landlord can charge for damages except that the charges must be reasonable.
+Most states, including Massachusetts, do not have a legal limit on how much a landlord can charge for damages except that the charges must be reasonable and reflect actual landlord expenses.

 If the cost of the damages exceeds the amount of the security deposit, landlords are entitled to seek additional damages from the former tenant.